owasp-amass/config/user_guide.md

 |scope  | Assets that are deemed *in scope*|
 |options| Options to fine-tune the collection experience|

-These mobjects can be used together in the configuration file, or a user may choose to only utilize one of the root objects in their configuration file.
+These objects can be used together in the configuration file, or a user may choose to only utilize one of the root objects in their configuration file.

 The *Scope* root object contains the following nested objects that a user can use: